A Theological Reflection of God's Promise and Blessing To All People

 “For the law made nothing perfect.”
 (Hebrews 7:19)

-The Law could define holiness, expose sin, and separate Israel from the nations, but it could not mature the conscience or bring life.
+The Law define God's righteous requirements as a sign, it made sin explicit , and separated Israel from the nations, but it could not mature, cleanse the conscience of sin nor bring life.
 Its guardianship was temporary by design—never meant to replace the promise, but to protect it until the Seed should come (cf. Galatians 3:19).

 Justification by Faith: The Promise Fulfilled in Christ